QronkOxford/Qronk/documents/setup.md

 ### 2.1.
 Sourcing the setup script

-To use ROS2, you will have to source the setup script using the following line of code each time you open a new Terminal session.
+To use ROS2, you will have to source the setup script using the following line of code each time you open a new terminal session.

 ```bash
 source /opt/ros/humble/setup.bash